 The Skateboard and Canvas Incident

-The painting was in the back of my car about to be delivered to an exhibition at the Lobethal Woollen Mill.
-On my way to the Mill, I picked up my son from his girlfriend’s house.
-He jumped in the car and without looking, threw his skateboard into the back — through my painting.
+The painting sat in the back of my car and on the way to the exhibition at the Lobethal Woollen Mill, I picked up my son from his girlfriend’s house.
+My son jumped in the car and threw his skateboard into the back — through my painting.

-Devastated, I still took the painting to Anne, my art-guru at the Mill.
-I was more than a little surprise when she said, we can just about fix that!
+Devastated, I took the painting to Anne, my art-guru at the Mill and was more than a little surprise when she said, ‘we can just about fix that’ !
 So my son and my guru worked together with water, canvas, PVA glue and magazines for ballast.

 How did they do it?

 - Wet (with water, ironically) the back and front of the painting around the rip to stretch the canvas.

 - Cut a plain or spare piece of canvas into a size that will cover the entire area of the rip.